ckan/ckanext-validation/README.md

 #### Asynchronous validation

 Asynchronous validation is run in the background whenever a resource of a supported format is created or updated.
-Validation won't affect the action performed, so if there are validation errors found the reource will be created or updated anyway.
+Validation won't affect the action performed, so if there are validation errors found the resource will be created or updated anyway.

 This mode might be useful for instances where datasets are harvested from other sources, or where multiple publishers create datasets and as a maintainer you only want to give visibility to the quality of data, encouraging publishers to fix any issues.